Melo034/idea_pulse/README.md

 # IDEAPULSE

-**IDEAPULSE** deaPulse is an interactive platform where users can share, explore, and vote on compelling ideas submitted by others.
+**IDEAPULSE** is an interactive platform where users can share, explore, and vote on compelling ideas submitted by others.
 The community's feedback helps highlight the most promising concepts, making it a collaborative way to bring ideas to life.

 ## Website Screenshots
 ![pitch_idea](https://github.com/user-attachments/assets/9544abb9-ffdb-4f48-a999-1bce5e033052)